jacksund/simmate/README.md

 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
 [Shields Badges](https://shields.io/)
 -->
 > :warning: We are still at the early stages for building!
-The organization of our code is changing frequently as we figure out what works best for users.
-So many features and tutorials aren't ready yet...
-If you'd like to be notified when everything is ready, send me an email (jacksund@live.unc.edu).
+The organization of our code changes frequently -- so many features and tutorials aren't ready yet...
+If you'd like to be notified when Simmate is ready for public use, send me an email (jacksund@live.unc.edu).
 We anticipate a beta version will be publicly available in the first few months of 2022.

 ## Welcome!